SVGator/SDK/README.md

     "error_description": "This is an optional description.
 Most of the cases this property is missing."
 }
 ```
 All responses should be validated against the given structure.
-HTTP response codes different than 200 might also appear in case of a network issue.
+HTTP response codes different from 200 might also appear in case of a network issue.
 <br>

 ## 4. Further Resources
 Frontend SDK:
-- SVGator Frontend SDK [documentation :link: ](../master/svgator-frontend) is avaiable on Github, as well as a [usage example :link: ](../master/svgator-frontend/example.html)
+- SVGator Frontend SDK [documentation :link: ](../master/svgator-frontend) is available on GitHub, as well as a [usage example :link: ](../master/svgator-frontend/example.html)
 - SVGator Frontend SDK is also available as [@svgator/sdk-frontend :link: ](https://www.npmjs.com/package/@svgator/sdk-frontend) Node package

 Backend SDK:
-- SVGator provides a PHP Backend SDK available on [Github :link: ](../master/svgator-php)
+- SVGator provides a PHP Backend SDK available on [GitHub :link: ](../master/svgator-php)
 - Node.js version is also available through npm as [@svgator/sdk-backend :link: ](https://www.npmjs.com/package/@svgator/sdk-backend)

 For further support & questions, feel free to contact us at <contact@svgator.com>.